 Joe took time to consider each next step in his career and he encourages all young professionals to reflect on what they want, learn as much as they can, and then pursue their passions.

 “Invent or find a role to pursue your passion – you will significantly increase the probably that your passion and a rewarding career intersect.
 As French biologist Louis Pasteur said, ‘chance favors the prepared mind.’
 Several times I reinvented myself and successfully transitioned to more challenging professional roles.”

-At the Center for Professional & Executive Development, Joe teaches Developing Process Models and Use Cases, both in-person and online.
+At the Center for Professional & Executive Development, Joe teaches Developing Process Models and Use Cases.
 CPED first came into Joe’s life when he was giving a presentation on use cases and CPED program director Scott Converse was in attendance.

 “I discovered I had an aptitude and high interest in teaching others – communicating effective techniques for eliciting, organizing, and communicating requirements.
 Scott and I met to discuss starting a CPED certificate program for business analysis.
 Years later, process models and use cases continue to be critical tools for capturing stakeholder requirements and I continue to share my expertise with learners on behalf of CPED.”

 Joe loves engaging with program participants and truly enjoys being an instructor and helping attendees solve their professional challenges.